1. Health Information on COVID-19

 How can I support my child in continuing their education and having something meaningful to do?

-Especially during this time of social distancing and staying home, all children need as much normality, play and fun as possible.
+Especially during this time, all children need as much normality, play and fun as possible.

 My child seems stressed due to the isolation, what can I do?